fforootd/venoMS/content/Structure elucidation/Fragmentation rules.md

 The expulsion of ammonia from an a-type ion [a-NH₃]⁺.

 ##### z-type ions
-The result of an intramolecular nucleophilic substitution starting from the tail side results in a cyclic ion z by the loss of an uncharged amine.
+An intramolecular nucleophilic substitution starting from the tail side results in a cyclic ion (z) by the loss of an uncharged amine.

 ![](/img_Rules/_z-type-frag.png?classes=border)